MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 ## OUTPUTS

 ###
-The following properties aren't included in the output of Get-ExoMailbox:
+The following properties aren't included in the output of Get-EXOMailbox:

 - RunspaceId